bernardfernando/reading-notes-102d5/README.md

 **About**
 >Hi may name is Bernard.
 I am trying to become a web developer.
 My main passions are:

-- Cricket & all sorts of sports
+- Cricket & all sorts of sports (mainly watching - lol)
 - Learning guitar
 - Travelling
 ----